jaypipes/procession/README.md

   due to the manual steps required for many actions and the fact that it is not packaged software
-* It is written in Java and Prolog, making contributions from developers in more popular modern platforms like Python, Ruby or PHP, virtually impossible
+* It is written in Java and Prolog, making contributions from developers in more popular modern platforms like Golang, Python, Ruby or PHP, virtually impossible
-* The user interface is neither complete (some things must be done directly against the database, for example) and not very intuitive
+* The user interface is neither complete (some things must be done directly against the database, for example) nor intuitive
 * The database schema used by Gerrit is duplicative and the code that interfaces with the database is obtuse and hard to understand